-1) Select the desired ports and configure the ingress rate and egress rate for the ports.
+1) To enable rate limit, select the desired ports and configure the ingress rate and egress rate for the ports.
+To disable the function, set the ingress rate and egress rate as 0 for the ports.

 Ingress Rate (Kbps) Configure the bandwidth for receiving packets on the port.
 If the rate for receiving packets on the port exceeds the ingress rate, the packets will be discarded.
 Egress Rate (Kbps) Configure the bandwidth for sending packets on the port.
 If the rate for sending packets on the port exceeds the egress rate, the packets will be discarded.